haskellfoundation/tech-proposals/proposals/PROPOSALS.md

  * Use the [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) to write your HFTP.
 * Commit your changes to your forked repository
 * Create a new [pull request](https://github.com/haskellfoundation/tech-proposals/pull/new).
-* Notify the Haskell HFTP team on the Slack instance or on Discourse (or both!).
+* Notify the HFTT on Github using the team label `@haskellfoundation/tech-proposals`.
+Optionally, the address the HFTT Slack instance or on Discourse (or both!).